 The Dark Knight Rises

-Talia appears in The Dark Knight Rises where she has come to Gotham City as the leader of the League of Shadows to finish her deceased father Ra's al Ghul's work of destroying the city.
+Talia is the main antagonist alongside Bane in The Dark Knight Rises.
+In the film, she has come to Gotham City assuming leadership of the League of Shadows to finish her late father Ra's al Ghul's objective of destroying the city.
 She is honoring her father as his heir to ensure the League fulfilled its duty and for the patient reward of vengeance against Batman for his death.

 Born in an underground prison in Asia, her mother is later is killed there.
 Talia is protected by Bane, an inmate that became her friend and protector and assisted her later escape from the prison.